 His defense projects to be good at second base with a solid-average arm, but he shouldn't be considered as a plus defender at his position.
 He's also versatile defensively, so he could move around the field as the Cardinals see fit.
 He started as a centerfielder in his freshman year in 2009 and has made good strides since switching positions in 2010.

 Kolten Wong video scouting report (subscriber content)

-Wong answers questions after his selection: Listen to Audio (subscriber content)
+Wong answers questions after his selection: (subscriber content)

 Link to our entire library of 2011 draft materials, including scouting reports, mock drafts, interviews and much more.

 Head over to our Message Board for draft-related discussion with some of the most knowledgeable individuals about the St. Louis Cardinals and their minor league system.

 © 2011 The Cardinal Nation, thecardinalnation.com and stlcardinals.scout.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.